1948 Caldecott Honor: Roger and the Fox

 By Lavinia R. Davis Pictures by Hildegard Woodward

-(1898 - 1972)
+Woodward, Hildegard (1898 - 1972) |

+A major American artist of the illustrated book, Hildegard Woodward first studied at the School of the Museum of Fine Arts, Boston, and then completed her education in Paris, France.
+Upon her return to America she was introduced to the book arts by the Boston illustrator, Marguerite Davis.
+Woodward completed her first illustrated children’s book in 1931, Alice Dagliesh’s, The Blue Teapot: Sandy Cove Stories.
 Several years later Hildegard Woodward moved to New York City and was in constant demand for her illustrations from publishers there.
 She illustrated many more books by authors such as Elizabeth Coatsworth, Alice Dagliesh and Julia Bristol Bischoff.
 Woodward also received Caldecott Honor Book Citations for Roger and the Fox (1947) and The Wild Birthday Cake (1949), both written by Lavinia Riker Davis.
-Finally, Hildegard Woodward both authored and illustrated several books, the most notable being, Time Was (1941) and The House on Grandfather’s Hill (1961).
+Finally, Hildegard Woodward both authored and illustrated several books, the most notable being, Time Was (1941) and The House on Grandfather’s Hill (1961). |

 Book Summary